For people new to the subject, here's some background on where we're at.

 Throughout human history, intimate relationships and family structures have sometimes been openly non-monogamous.
 In some cultures these traditions have served well, and such traditions continue in some deep-rooted and indigenous cultures today.
 More often, however, non-monogamous social structures have enabled the powerful to oppress the weak, in particular by enabling a few powerful men to rule over many women – leaving the women with little agency and thin resources and other men with little chance of ever finding a life mate.
 In the West in particular, such polygamy has long been outlawed or discouraged partly to reduce the effects of these abuses.

 Meanwhile, more egalitarian multi-relationships – freely conceived among all parties, with mutual consent and respect – have long been present to some degree.
-However, these usually stayed deeply hidden outside of some bohemian and artistic subcultures.
+However, these usually stayed deeply hidden outside of a few bohemian and artistic subcultures.

 In recent years, many more people have been creating such models for relationships and shared intimacy.
 Especially in the West – where the freedom and dignity of people to create their own lives is widely respected, and where women have achieved equality with men at least in principle – a striking development is now under way: People are creating successful, happy, intimate romantic and/or sexual relationships in groups of three, four, or more, or in networks more loosely connected, with the full knowledge and free consent of everyone involved.
 It's called polyamory, and it comes in many forms: from informal networks of friends and lovers, to closer "polycules," to poly families that are group marriages in everything but legal recognition.
 Polyamory itself is one type in a broader category of relationships that social scientists call consensual non-monogamy (CNM).